UKPLab/sentence-transformers/README.md

 ````

 ## Training
 This framework allows you to fine-tune your own sentence embedding methods, so that you get task-specific sentence embeddings.
 You have various options to choose from in order to get perfect sentence embeddings for your specific task.
-For more details, see [docs/training.md](docs/training.md).

 ### Dataset Download
 First, you should download some datasets.
 For this run the [examples/datasets/get_data.py](examples/datasets/get_data.py):